Buzz Cason: Life and career

 Later, he wrote songs together with Bobby Russell, and both ran a publishing and record company until 1974.
+He also co-wrote several songs and sang backup on Jimmy Buffett's folk-oriented first two albums.

 His biggest hit as a writer, with Mac Gayden, was the song "Everlasting Love".
 Recorded originally by American Robert Knight, the UK’s Love Affair cover version was a number one hit there in January 1968.
 Carl Carlton's version was a number 6 hit in the US in 1974, and according to BMI has logged over five million plays.
 In 1968 the Australian band The Town Criers took their version of the song to #2 in that country’s charts.
 "Everlasting Love" is one of two songs to have entered the Billboard Hot 100 top 40 in the 1960s, 1970s, 1980s, and 1990s and is the only song to have become a UK top 40 hit in the 1960s, 1970s, 1980s, 1990s, and 2000s, reaching the top 20 in every decade except the 1980s.

 Cason was also a backing singer for Elvis Presley and Kenny Rogers.
-From the mid-1980s he had his own rockabilly-styled group, 'B.C. & the Dartz' who released some albums.
+From the mid-1980s he had his own rockabilly-styled group, B.C. & the Dartz who released some albums.

 As of 2020 Cason was still writing and producing songs.

 His book, Living the Rock'N'Roll Dream: The Adventures of Buzz Cason (2004), is about music, freedom, and adventure and sheds light on the events and careers that shaped the early days of rock and roll.

 His 1962 song, Soldier of Love (Lay Down Your Arms), co-written with Tony Moon, was covered by the Beatles, Live at the BBC, as well as recorded by Arthur Alexander, Marshall Crenshaw and Pearl Jam.

-Cason died in Franklin, Tennessee on June 16, 2024, at the age of 84.
+Cason died in Franklin, Tennessee, on June 16, 2024, at the age of 84.

 Creative Workshop

-In 1970, Cason founded 'Creative Workshop', a recording studio for producing acts for Southern Writers Group USA (SWG), Nashville's first writer-owned group of music publishing companies.
+In 1970, Cason founded Creative Workshop, a recording studio for producing acts for Southern Writers Group USA (SWG), Nashville's first writer-owned group of music publishing companies.
 The first session at the studio was for Jimmy Buffett's second album, High Cumberland Jubilee.
 In 1982, the studio was expanded via the addition of Creative Workshop II next door.
 Other artists who would record at the studio included Dolly Parton, Jerry Reed, Merle Haggard, The Judds, The Doobie Brothers, Emmylou Harris, and Olivia Newton-John.